 Another key area of investment in 2014 has been in headcount.
-By the end of 2014 we had 66 FAIRFX employees compared with 41 a year previously.
-Early 2015 has seen a bolstering of the management team with the appointment of a Chief Financial Officer (CFO) and a Chief Commercial Officer (COO).
-The overall headcount growth is expected to be much less in percentage terms in 2015 as the automated nature of the FAIRFX business yields economies of scale.
+By the end of 2014 we had 66 FAIRFX employees compared with 41 at the end of 2013.
+Early 2015 has seen a bolstering of the management team with the appointment of a Chief Financial Officer (CFO) and a Chief Commercial Officer (CCO).
+The overall headcount growth is expected to be much less in percentage terms in 2015 as the automated nature of the FAIRFX business yields economies of scale and operating leverage.
 The expansion of headcount combined with the ending of the lease on the previous premises occupied by FAIRFX necessitated an office move in May 2014 which we achieved seamlessly in terms of customer experience.